Example: Configuring an EX4200 Virtual Chassis with a Primary and Backup in a Single Wiring Closet

 This example shows a Virtual Chassis configuration composed of two EX4200 switches.
 One of the switches has an uplink module with ports that can be configured to connect to a distribution switch or customer edge (CE) router or that can be configured as Virtual Chassis ports (VCPs) to interconnect with a member switch that is located too far for the dedicated VCP cabling.
 (The network interfaces on EX4200-24F switches can also be configured as VCPs.)
 For information on configuring the uplink ports as trunk ports to a distribution switch, see Configuring Gigabit Ethernet Interfaces (CLI Procedure).
 For an example of configuring uplink ports as VCPs, see Setting an Uplink Port on an EX Series or QFX Series Switch as a Virtual Chassis Port.

 By default, after you interconnect the switches with the dedicated VCPs and power on the switches, the VCPs are operational.
-The mastership priorities and member IDs are assigned by the software.
-The software elects a master based on several criteria, including how long a member switch has belonged to the Virtual Chassis configuration.
-For additional details, see Understanding How the Master in a Virtual Chassis Is Elected.
-Therefore, we recommend that you start by powering on only one member switch, the one that you want to function as the master.
+The primary role priorities and member IDs are assigned by the software.
+The software elects a primary based on several criteria, including how long a member switch has belonged to the Virtual Chassis configuration.
+For additional details, see Understanding How the Primary in a Virtual Chassis Is Elected.
+Therefore, we recommend that you start by powering on only one member switch, the one that you want to function as the primary.

 We recommend that you use the commit synchronize command to save any configuration changes that you make to a multimember Virtual Chassis.